-I'm running for one basic reason.
+I ran in 2020 and am running again in 2022 for one basic reason.

 Our country is shaped by inequality, and Black and brown people are taking the brunt of damage and are left out of too much of the opportunity.
 We need more people in office who will speak out about this, push to design policies that address this, and ensure seats at the table for all communities.
 That's what I am committed to doing.